TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 (see: [[Spells]])

 # Novice Spells
-## Painful Mark
+## Heightened Pain
 **Complexity:** Simple
 **Casting Time:** Action
 **Cost:** 2 mana
 **Range:** 5 meters
+**Duration:** 2 rounds
 **Effect**
 	Mark a creature.
-	Whenever it is hit by a melee attack, it receives an extra 5 magical damage.
+	Whenever your target is hit by a melee attack, it receives an extra 5 magical damage.
 Potency bonus to damage is halved for this spell.
-	At the end of marked creature's turn, make a precision roll.
-On failure, the mark ends.
-A creature can have only one mark from you at any time.

-## Severing Mark
+## Thorns
 **Complexity:** Simple
 **Casting Time:** Action
 **Cost:** 2 mana
 **Range:** 5 meters
+**Duration:** 2 rounds
 **Effect**
-	Mark a creature.
-	This creature is bleeding as long as it is marked.
-	At the end of marked creature's turn, make a precision roll against its Constitution.
-On failure, the mark ends.
-A creature can have only one mark from you at any time.
+	You shoot poisonous magical thorns at a creature, dealing 5 damage and applying sickened for the duration.
+This spell's precision roll is made against Constitution.

 ## End Marks
 **Complexity:** Simple